nok/sklearn-porter/readme.md

 ### Classification

-The following matrix shows the portable classifier models:
+The following matrix shows the portable classifiers:

 <table>
     <tbody>